Interactive Progress View

 docetl run pipeline.yaml

-The dashboard only starts when you are in an interactive terminal.
-In a script, a CI job, or anywhere the output is piped, DocETL automatically falls back to its normal log output, so the flag is safe to leave on.
+The dashboard only starts in an interactive terminal.
+In a script, a CI job, or anywhere the output is piped, DocETL falls back to its normal log output, so the flag is safe to leave on.

 What you see